 In accordance with principles set out in the Code, the Board of Directors has appointed a Remuneration Committee consisting of three members.
-The Remuneration Committee´s following the Annual General Meeting 2021 are Johan Menckel, Marcus Wallenberg and Bert Nordberg.
-Johan Menckel is Chairman of the Committee.
-All the members are independent of the company and its management.
+The Remuneration Committee’s members following the Annual General Meeting 2023 are Johan Menckel, Marcus Wallenberg and Bert Nordberg.
+Johan Menckel is the Chairman of the Committee.
+All are independent of the company and its management.

 The Remuneration Committee’s assignments are to prepare the Board’s resolutions on remuneration principles, remuneration and other terms of employment for the Group Management, monitor and evaluate variable remuneration programmes for the Group Management, both ongoing and those ended during the year, and monitor and evaluate the application of the remuneration guidelines for senior executives adopted by the Annual General Meeting as well as the current remuneration structures and levels in the company.

-In 2020, the Committee held four meetings.
-The General Counsel, Annika Bäremo, was secretary to the committee during 2020.
+In 2022, the Committee held three meetings.
+The General Counsel, Annika Bäremo, was secretary to the committee in 2022.

 Compensation to Saab’s senior executives is indicated in Note 8 on page 116 in the Annual Report 2022.